cysouw/diathesis/text/c10_participle.md

 **Notes**

-Eisenberg [-@eisenberg2006: 201] also mentions *entsetzt* 'appalled' as an idiomatic participle, but the Verb *entsetzen* 'to appall' seems to be perfectly possible as a finite verb [@next a].
+Eisenberg [-@eisenberg2006: 201] also mentions *entsetzt* 'appalled' as an idiomatic participle, but the verb *entsetzen* 'to appall' seems to be perfectly possible as a finite verb [@next a].
 The intended meaning from Eisenberg is then simply the anticausative *Zustandspassiv* [@next b].

 ::: ex
 a.
 Der Anblick entsetzt ihn.
 Der Anblick hat ihn entsetzt.